OEUG99/Knowledge-Garden/pages/Secret.md

 - This Logseq graph uses a custom secret management service designed by [[@Oli Eugenio]].
 - Next to every #secret tag will have an external link to the secrets manager.
-A
+All the secrets are hidden by a global password, once entered the secrets manager website will display the contents.